amritbhanu/79115amr/project/README.md

 ### IMPLEMENTING SPEA2
 To implement the SPEA2, DEAP [8] library is used.
 The candidate is selected using inbuilt "cxSimulatedBinaryBounded" operator which executes a simulated binary crossover that modify in-place the input individuals.
 The simulated binary crossover expects sequence individuals of floating point numbers.
 For mutation, inbuilt function "mutPolynomialBounded".
 These functions have a parameter 'eta' which is crowding degree of the mutation.
 A high eta will produce a mutant resembling its parent, while a small eta will produce a solution much more different.
 The selection operator used is "selSPEA2".
 Another selection operator used is "selectTournament".
 The number of mutations used are 100 and the number of generations are varied from 20 to 100.

-### INTEGRATING IPMDF and EVM with NSG-II and SPEA2
+### INTEGRATING IPMDTF and EVM with NSG-II and SPEA2
 Finally, "Main.py" is run with the models, and the optimizers with different parameters for number of generations and crowding degree of the mutation.
 The results are compared with Scott-knott.
 Hypervolume is also measured.

 ## RESULTS